tml/cadmus/src/Chapter-1/Part I: Introduction.md

 Now save the file.
 Once it has finished downloading, open and extract it.

 Now simply double click on the eclipse file and Eclipse will now open.
-If you have had any problems during installation, please consult your School’s IT department or your teacher.
+If you have had any problems during installation, please consult your School's IT department or your teacher.

 ## What this course entails
 Hello, and welcome to your new Java class.
 My name is Jarvis, and I am your new Java teacher.
 I will be helping you through the first part of your course.
 To begin with, I will explain some simple concepts to you.